Killing of Richard Oland: Crime scene

-On the morning of July 7, 2011, the body of Richard Oland was discovered lying face down in a pool of blood in his office by his personal assistant, Maureen Adamson.
+On the morning of July 7, 2011, Oland's body was discovered lying face down in a pool of blood in his office by his personal assistant, Maureen Adamson.
 Sgt.
-Mark Smith of the Saint John Police Force testified that Richard's office was "one of the bloodiest crime scenes of his career, with the most blows to a victim." forensic pathologist Dr. Ather Naseemuddin counted 45 wounds to Richard's hands, neck, and head, during autopsy.
+Mark Smith of the Saint John Police Force testified that the office was "one of the bloodiest crime scenes of his career, with the most blows to a victim." forensic pathologist Dr. Ather Naseemuddin counted 45 wounds to Richard's hands, neck and head during autopsy.
 Six of these wounds were found on Richard's hands, likely due to Richard trying to protect himself from his attacker.
-These defensive wounds led to over thirty hair and fibre exhibits to be seized at autopsy for forensic examination, including three hairs found inside Richard's hands and tissue samples from under Richard's fingernails.
+These defensive wounds led to over thirty hair and fibre exhibits to be seized at autopsy for forensic examination, including three hairs found inside his hands and tissue samples from under his fingernails.
 The hairs could not be tested for DNA as they were lacking a root, and only Richard's DNA was found underneath his fingernails.

 The attack continued after Richard was defenseless on the floor.
 His skull had suffered catastrophic damage; the bones of his eyesockets were "like a cracked egg shell", possibly from him falling face-first into the floor, and a concave area spanning 10 cm in length, 7 cm across, and 2 cm deep was discovered at autopsy.
 Portions of brain matter were found on Richard's back.

 The attack had left Richard's blood on every wall of his office.
 Blood spatter was seen on his desk, computer, chair, filing cabinets, and on an empty pizza box in the garbage can.
 Blood had also soaked through three layers of flooring, permeating the ceiling of the office below.
 Police analysts testified "the person who created these injuries would have significant bloodstains/spatter on their person and would be expected to transfer blood stains to the surfaces of other objects the person came in contact with."
 Forensic analysts noted the blood pooling on the floor around Richard may not have occurred until after the attacker left the office, explaining why the scene contained few "transfer stains" and only one footprint, which was never connected to a suspect.